Originally posted: 7/11/2020

 “But it shall come about, if you do not obey the Lord your God, to observe to do all His commandments and His statutes with which I charge you today, that all these curses will come upon you and overtake you: 16 “Cursed shall you be in the city, and cursed shall you be in the country.
 17 “Cursed shall be your basket and your kneading bowl.
 18 “Cursed shall be the offspring of your body and the produce of your ground, the increase of your herd and the young of your flock.
 19 “Cursed shall you be when you come in, and cursed shall you be when you go out, (Deuteronomy 28:15-19).

-But it doesn’t stop there; the following 49 verses describe the full load of the curse: confusion, destruction, sudden evil, pestilence and diseases, drought, defeat and death, skin disorders, madness, blindness, bewilderment of heart, oppressed and robbed, without rescue, enslaved under brutal tyrannical rule, yielding to idolatry, objects of ridicule, never-ending labor with no return, children taken into captivity, sinking beneath the alien, hunger, thirst, nakedness, dire poverty, yoked under the siege of a ruthless enemy, hostility and the absence of sensitivity or compassion, fearful plagues, harsh and prolonged disasters, severe and lingering illnesses, ruined, uprooted and scattered with no resting place, constant anxiety and trembling heart, filled with dread and terror; culminating in returning back to the very place out of which they had been rescued, with no hope of redemption.
+But it doesn’t stop there; the following 49 verses in this 28th chapter of Deuteronomy describe the full load of the curse: confusion, destruction, sudden evil, pestilence and diseases, drought, defeat and death, skin disorders, madness, blindness, bewilderment of heart, oppressed and robbed, without rescue, enslaved under brutal tyrannical rule, yielding to idolatry, objects of ridicule, never-ending labor with no return, children taken into captivity, sinking beneath the alien, hunger, thirst, nakedness, dire poverty, yoked under the siege of a ruthless enemy, hostility and the absence of sensitivity or compassion, fearful plagues, harsh and prolonged disasters, severe and lingering illnesses, ruined, uprooted and scattered with no resting place, constant anxiety and trembling heart, filled with dread and terror; culminating in returning back to the very place out of which they had been rescued, to become enslaved again, with no hope of redemption.

 The Lord will send you back in ships to Egypt on a journey I said you should never make again.
 There you will offer yourselves for sale to your enemies as male and female slaves, but no one will buy you, (Deuteronomy 28:68).